Riskified/dynamic-environment/e2e-testing/kuttl/multiple-containers/Readme.md

 |## Testing multiple containers in single deployment

-Just testing that the all containers get updated.
+Just testing that all containers get updated.